The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners: Methods

-In the following sections, we introduce a set of agents within the framework defined above.
-First, we consider a game-theoretic model as a simple benchmark agent, then present two LLM-driven artificial reasoners that implement $I$ with different levels of conceptual sophistication.
+\paragraph{Roadmap} In the following sections, we instantiate this framework with several agent types.
+We begin with a game-theoretic benchmark (EWA), then introduce two LLM-based artificial reasoners, each implementing $I$ with different levels of conceptual sophistication.